Welcome to the Department of Resource Economics

 Students can also:

 - Have opportunities for advanced study in microeconomics and econometrics, including both undergraduate and graduate courses.

-- Develop your own Honors research project with one of our faculty members on an important current issue.
+- Develop an Honors research project with one of our faculty members on an important current issue.

-- Assist with economic experiments as part of a faculty research project, or perhaps your own Honors research project.
+- Assist with economic experiments as part of a faculty research project, or perhaps an Honors research project.

-- Work as an undergraduate teaching assistant in one of our introductory or intermediate microeconomics or statistics courses.
+- Work as an undergraduate teaching assistant in one of our introductory or intermediate microeconomics or computing courses.